More than two dozen Senate Republicans demand Biden do more for Ukraine after voting against $13.6 billion for Ukraine

 As several of these Republicans who voted against the bill criticized Biden, one Republican pointed to the disconnect.

-Sen. Lindsey O. Graham (R-S.C.), who voted for the bill, advised his party to stop sending “mixed messages” and lamented that the spending bill with $14 billion for Ukraine didn’t pass the Senate 100-0, according to Politico.
+Sen. Lindsey O. Graham (R-S.C.), who voted for the bill, advised his party to stop sending “mixed messages” and lamented that the spending bill with nearly $14 billion for Ukraine didn’t pass the Senate 100-0, according to Politico.

-And on Thursday, Zelensky’s chief of staff, Andrew Yermak, tweeted that the was “grateful” to the U.S., which he described as Ukraine’s “reliable partner.”
+And on Thursday, Zelensky’s chief of staff, Andriy Yermak, tweeted that the was “grateful” to the United States, which he described as Ukraine’s “reliable partner.”

 “[Biden] does more for [Ukraine] than any of his predecessors,” Yermak tweeted.